 - 24-hour urine test: For 24 hours, you deposit all of your urine in a special container.
-Our team tests your urine for traces of protein, looking for signs of nephrotic syndrome.
+Our team tests your urine for traces of protein, looking for signs of kidney damage.

 Additional Testing for AA Amyloidosis

 An underlying condition is one medical condition that causes another one.
-With AA amyloidosis, the underlying condition is an autoimmune disease.
+With AA amyloidosis, the underlying condition is an autoimmune disease or chronic infection.

-If you test positive for amyloidosis and do not have an autoimmune disease diagnosis, we perform additional tests to identify the underlying condition.
-For example, if you have stomach pain, we may test for Crohn’s disease or ulcerative colitis.
+If you test positive for amyloidosis and do not have an autoimmune disease diagnosis, we perform additional tests to identify the underlying condition based on your symptoms and laboratory tests.

 AA Amyloidosis Treatment

 There is no cure for AA amyloidosis.
 However, the right care plan can help you manage your symptoms so you can live your life.

 Effective care for AA amyloidosis includes treatments to control inflammation from the underlying condition.
 In many cases, your care includes medications.